 - Allow time and flexibility within your plans to arrange follow up meetings, study sessions or tutorials with your lecturers to go through any details.

 - Always make sure you understand how you will be assessed and keep an eye on your Learning Outcomes to make sure you are not veering off in a different direction.

 - Create your own personal checklist to keep on top of your individual tasks and deadlines.
 This is also really useful to understand how they factor in with your other responsibilities and commitments.

 Working collaboratively online has never been easier and there are lots of great tools and technologies to assist you.
 Online meetings, hosted on platforms such as Microsoft Teams, are great for meeting up and working simultaneously with your group members, wherever you may be located.

-- Office 365 and Microsoft Teams is available for all students and can be used to create, edit, manage and work collaboratively on popular Microsoft Office products (e.g. Word, PowerPoint and Excel).
+- Office 365 and Microsoft Teams is available for all students and can be used to create, edit, manage and work collaboratively on popular Microsoft Office products (such as Word, PowerPoint and Excel).